NNPC: Oil thieves cause of pipeline fire incident in Abia | TODAY.NG

-The Nigerian National Petroleum Corporation (NNPC) says the fire incident that happened on System 2E pipeline network in Umuaduru and Umuimo communities in Abia state was caused by suspected oil thieves.
+The Nigerian National Petroleum Corporation (NNPC) on Thursday said the fire incident that happened on System 2E pipeline network in Umuaduru and Umuimo communities in Abia state was caused by suspected oil thieves.

-The Corporation disclosed this in a statement signed by its spokesman, Mr Ndu Ughamadu, in Abuja, on Friday.
+The Corporation disclosed this in a statement signed by its spokesman, Mr Ndu Ughamadu, in Abuja.

 He said that the allegation that negligence on the part of the corporation caused the fire incident Friday last week, was false.